 (+–)About the Studio

-Abruzzo Bodziak Architects is an internationally recognized New York-based practice with experience ranging from civic and cultural projects to homes, exhibitions, and research-based initiatives.
-Rooted in experience, our work is defined by an innovative approach to contextuality, relentless focus on detail, and a strong conceptual viewpoint.
+Abruzzo Bodziak Architects (ABA) is an internationally recognized New York-based practice with experience ranging from civic and cultural projects to homes and exhibitions.
+Through both projects and speculative investigations, we seek to engage issues of urbanism and equity that stem from both local and global pressures.
+Interested in creating experiences that are rooted in place and time, our work is defined by an innovative approach to contextuality, relentless focus on detail, and a strong conceptual viewpoint.

 Our projects have been featured in international publications such as Architectural Record, Wired, Fast Company, FRAME, Domus, PIN-UP, Baumeister, and Cultured, and have been exhibited by institutions such as Exit Art, Japan Foundation, Storefront for Art and Architecture, The Boston Society of Architects, and as part of The New Museum Festival of Ideas, with the Audi Urban Future Initiative.

 Emily Abruzzo, AIA, LEED AP, NCARB is a Founding Partner of ABA.
 She received her Bachelor of Arts from Columbia College and her Master of Architecture from Princeton University, where she also received a Certificate in Media and Modernity and was named a Fellow at The Center for Arts and Cultural Policy Studies.
 Currently a Critic at the Yale School of Architecture, Emily is a founding editor and publisher of 306090 Books, and a 2014 MacDowell Fellow.
 She is a citizen of both the United States and Italy.